Special 75th Anniversary Project - IRI 2038 Futures Study

 How will possible future developments and events impact the art and science of research and technology management over the next 25 years?

 How can IRI best serve its membership in these possible futures?

-The primary output of the project is twofold: four plausible, yet provocative scenarios about the future of R&D and innovation management and the results of a backcasting exercise designed to help R&D practitioners prepare for these scenarios.
+The primary output of the project was twofold: four plausible, yet provocative scenarios about the future of R&D and innovation management and the results of a backcasting exercise designed to help R&D practitioners prepare for these scenarios.

 - Africa Leapfrogs Developed Countries - An inability to build new capacity in the developed world due to increasing environmental regulations creates a new flexible and localized manufacturing process.
 This process churns out the highly customized products consumers demand at an ever-faster pace.
 With less of an installed asset base and the ability to better leverage its natural resources, Africa jumps ahead of the developed world in growth and economic dynamism.
 More information about Africa Leapfrogs Developed Countries

 - Everything’s In Beta - The collapse of the complex global manufacturing ecosystem leads to a bifurcated economy underpinned by local manufacturing.
 At the low end there is massive churn of new products that are introduced as beta products with little market research.
 On the other stand premium products that are socially reputable and deploy R&D resources towards tackling the big challenges of the 21st century.
 Click video image to play

 - Three Roads To Innovation - In an era of virtual work and prize driven motivation, society creates three paths toward innovation.
 Many choose to directly connect their brains together in a community in which the network runs project management.
 Another path is to intentionally form insular communities that work in secrecy.
 With the entire workforce now freelance, many corporations adopt a model similar to Hollywood movie studios, where a small production team manages a large pool of freelance talent.
 More information about Three Roads to Innovation